Oxsomi/core3/docs/graphics_api.md

 - vendor; what company designed the device (Nvidia (NV), AMD, ARM, Qualcomm (QCOM), Intel (INTC), Imagination Technologies (IMGT), Apple (APPL) or unknown).
 - id; number in the list of supported devices.
 - luid; ID to identify this device primarily on Windows devices.
 This would allow sharing a resource between other APIs for interop (not supported yet).
 This is optional to support; check capabilities.features & LUID.
 - uuid; unique id to identify the device.
 In APIs that don't support this natively, the other identifier will be used here instead.
-For example DirectX would use the luid here and clear the other U64.
+For example DirectX12 would use the luid here and clear the other U64.
 - ext; extended physical device representation for the current API.
 - capabilities; what data types, features and api dependent features are enabled.
 See capabilities section.

 #### Capabilities

-- features: TiledRendering, VariableRateShading, MultiDrawIndirectCount, MeshShader, GeometryShader, TessellationShader, SubgroupArithmetic, SubgroupShuffle, Swapchain, Multiview, Raytracing, RayPipeline, RayIndirect, RayQuery, RayMicromapOpacity, RayMicromapDisplacement, RayMotionBlur, RayReorder, LUID, DebugMarkers.
+- features: DirectRendering, VariableRateShading, MultiDrawIndirectCount, MeshShader, GeometryShader, TessellationShader, SubgroupArithmetic, SubgroupShuffle, Swapchain, Multiview, Raytracing, RayPipeline, RayIndirect, RayQuery, RayMicromapOpacity, RayMicromapDisplacement, RayMotionBlur, RayReorder, LUID, DebugMarkers.
 - features2: reserved for future features.
 - dataTypes: I64, F16, F64, AtomicI64, AtomicF32, AtomicF64, ASTC, BCn, MSAA2x, MSAA8x, MSAA16x.
   - MSAA4x and MSAA1x are supported by default.